muratk5n/thirdwave/en/README.md

 ---

-Less than a billion ppl live in Southern Hemisphere, most ppl are in the North.
+Less than a billion ppl live in Southern Hemisphere, most are in the North.
 That's why their (our) winter matters more, and why we can suspect heating for pollution for [this](2015/08/temp-increase.md#carbon) type of seasonal increase.

 ---